Advanced Language Arts Placement

-- NWEA Reading MAP Score: Arlington Heights District 25 will use the fall and spring administration of NWEA MAP as a universal screener.
-For students in fifth through seventh-grade, the higher of the two scores will be used to determine placement into advanced classes.
+- NWEA Reading MAP Score: Arlington Heights District 25 will use the fall, winter, and spring administration of NWEA MAP as a universal screener.
+For students in fifth through seventh-grade, the higher of the three scores will be used to determine placement into advanced classes.

 - Renzulli Scale for Advanced Reading and Writing: Teachers in Arlington Heights District 25 complete the Renzulli Scale for students who score 93rd percentile or above on the Reading MAP and/or have a standard age score of 128 or higher on the Verbal CogAT assessment.
 The Renzulli Scale is used to gather information about the characteristics of students in the classroom.
 Students who have already qualified based on their performance on MAP and CogAT will not require a Renzulli Scale.

 - District 25 Advanced Placement Test: Arlington Heights District 25 administers the District 25 Advanced Placement Test in spring for students who score at the 93rd percentile or above on the Reading MAP and/or have a standard age score of 128 or above on the Verbal CogAT assessment.
 This test measures specific knowledge in the area of language arts to determine student readiness for advanced placement.
 Students who have already qualified based on their performance on MAP, CogAT, and/or Renzulli Scale will not require a District 25 Advanced Placement Test.

 Qualification for Advanced Language Arts requires a minimum of 6 points using a combination of the evaluation criteria on the matrix below: